knative/docs/install/Knative-with-Minikube.md

 kubectl apply -f https://storage.googleapis.com/knative-samples/primer.yaml
 ```

-Wait for the ingress to gety created.
+Wait for the ingress to get created.
 This may take a few seconds.
 You can check by running:

 ```shell
 kubectl get ing --watch